Electron-hole coherence in core-shell nanowires with partial proximity induced superconductivity: ELECTRON-HOLE COHERENCE AND THE PROXIMITY EFFECT

 where $u(\mathbf{r})$ and $v(\mathbf{r})$ are the electron- and hole components of the quasiparticle wavefunction respectively, and $f(E)$ is the Fermi-distribution function,

 Even if the pairing interaction $V(\mathbf{r})$ is zero in the normal metal, $F(\mathbf{r})$ can be non-zero, stemming from electron-hole coherence, which can be interpreted as the superconductivity leakage in the normal metal \cite{Klapwijk2004}.
 The self-consistency equation determines the variation of $\Delta(\mathbf{r})$ at the intersection but the general features of Andreev reflection are independent of it \cite{Beenakker91}.
+Self-consistency has been shown to be of great importance for interfaces with d-wave superconductivity \cite{MARTIN99,Aizawa_2018}.
+The spatial propagation of the superconducting order parameter at NS interfaces has been found \cite{Devoret_96} to be adequately described by the Usadel equations \cite{Usadel_70}, which are a diffusive (dirty) limit of the Eilenberger-Larkin-Ovchinnikov equations \cite{Eilenberger_68,LarkinOvchinnikov_69}, which are a quasiclassical approximation to the Gorkov equations \cite{Gorkov_58}.
+The Gorkov equations can be used to derive the semi-classical Ginzburg-Landau theory \cite{GL} from a microscopic description \cite{Gorkov_59}.

-Self-consistency has been shown to be of great importance for interfaces of d-wave superconductivity \cite{MARTIN99}.
-Considerable work has been done in the past decade on the many subtleties of the superconducting gap parameter in hybrid semiconductor-superconductor systems in relation to the quest for experimental realization of Majorana Zero Modes \cite{Ridderbos2020,Cole15,Loss_12,Osca_delta}.
+Considerable work has been done in the past decade on the many subtleties of the superconducting gap parameter in hybrid semiconductor-superconductor systems in relation to the quest for experimental realization of Majorana Zero Modes \cite{Ridderbos2020,Reeg_2017,Cole15,Loss_12,Osca_delta}, in particular, where p-wave superconductivity is engineered in nanowires by combining the proximity effect, Zeeman and Rashba spin-orbit interaction \cite{Alicea_2010}.
+Another promising approach are hybrid systems using ferromagnetic materials \cite{Livanas_2021} to obtain spin-triplet pairing\cite{Klaus_2015,Zha_2015,Klaus_2012, Klaus_2008, Klaus_2007,Fominov_2003} allowing for topological states \cite{Hui_2015}.
+Properties of the induced gap can be significantly altered in the presence of ferromagnetism \cite{Klaus_2018_SF,Klaus_2005,Klaus_2003,Bergeret_2001,Klaus_2001}.
+Furthermore, interfaces of superconductors and ferromagnetic materials have opened up possibilities for superconducting spintronics \cite{SCspintronics_21,Khusainov_02}, allowing for spin-dependent control of supercurrents \cite{Klaus_2016,SpinSwitch} and transition temperatures \cite{Klaus_2018_spinvalve,Budzin_05}.